If you have dabbled in painting or construction, you may have heard something called finished levels.

 This is the hardest part of the project at all since you have to be perfect in an imprecise task.

 You will want to get your knives out and flatten the mud.
 Starting in a corner, pull down through the mud, removing in excess.

 You will have to go up and down and side to side.

 This is a difficult task, but don’t get frustrated.
-You may want to look up YouTube videos to learn the technique.
+You may want to look up YouTube videos to learn the technique and fastest ways.

 Step 4: Repeat and Sand

 You will want to repeat step 3 a few more times for a total of two or three coats.